HeringtonPress/Systems/GURPS/Skills.md

 You can also use this skill to stalk game.
 A successful roll (and about 30 minutes) gets you within 30 yards of most animals.
 Another roll, at -5, gets you within 15 yards.

-Modifiers: -1 for every half of max slots filled. -5 to hide in an area without good hiding places, or +3 or more if there are many hiding places. -5 to move silently if you are moving faster than Move 1. -5 to fool those with Discriminatory Smell (e.g., dogs).
+Modifiers: A penalty equal to your Encumbrance. -5 to hide in an area without good hiding places, or +3 or more if there are many hiding places. -5 to move silently if you are moving faster than Move 1. -5 to fool those with Discriminatory Smell (e.g., dogs).

 #### Streetwise
 - IQ/Average